Are "DROP" and "WITHDRAW" the same thing?

 What majors are available?

-The College of Commerce and Business Administration currently offers the following majors and concentrations:
+The School of Business & Industry currently offers the following majors and concentrations:

 What minors are available?

-The following minors are available within the CCBA:
+The following minors are available within the SBI:

 Online Program For Community College Students